mas2020-python/flask-api/README.md

 - **api-server.toml**: it is the main configuration file for the API Application.
 All the variables are commented out.

-- **log.conf**: configuration file for the logging of the entire application.
+- **logging.conf**: configuration file for the logging of the entire application.

+- **uwsgi.ini**: configuration file for the uwsgi server.

 ## Launch the application

 The application can be executed in two ways: